-But let it not be the guilt of this nation, to be blind to the signs of the times, nor of the Churches; but to look, expect and pray, for the coming in of the great sabbatical year and jubilee of Heaven, the Millemium Was there ever a time when the different sects have been so united as at the present, to promote the same cause.
-Of them it may now be said with great propriety, see how these brethren love one another.
+But let it not be the guilt of this nation, to be blind to the signs of the times, nor of the Churches; but to look, expect and pray, for the coming in of the great sabbatical year and jubilee of Heaven, the Millennium Way there ever a time when the different sects have been so unlted as at the present, to promote the same cause Of them it may now be said with great propriety, see how these brethren love one another.
 Is this not a token that the watchmen shall soon see eye to eye?

-Was there ever a time when benevolent combinations of talent, and appropriations of money, (having for their ostensible object, the amelioration of suffering humanity) so pervaded all Christian sects, all refined society, all Christendom, as at the present?-never.
+When there ever a time when benevolent combination of talent, and appropriations of money, (having for their ostensible object, the amelioration of suffering humanity) so pervaded all Christian sects, all refined society, all Christendom, as at the present ?--never.
 Witness the struggles of philanthropy in the Court of St. James, with the powers of avarice, for the emancipation of slaves.
 Witness the arm of pity in this country, which is bared to the shoulder, to snatch from the bloody lash, and from ignorance the most horrible, the groaning African.
-That arm is the growing energies of the Colonization Societies. mercy! brood over its being, and say, be strong!
+That arm is the growing energies of the Colonization Societies.
+Angel of mercy ! brood over its being, and say, be strong !
 Tarry not in all the plains of the Northern and Southern States, till thou hast whispered in the heart of all slave holders.

 Let all flesh that's human from thy grasp be free, Nor speak the name of slave in North America.
-Then fly thee to the Isles of the Atlantic sea, There wave thy wand of love-ye slaves, be free!
-Then hasten from that clime, O 'tis mercy speaks, O'erwhelm the Ottoman power, but save the Greeks, nigh, may be expected to be multiplied with the passing years; what will not the present growing, though infant ameliorating energies of a gracious philanthropy not effect in a hundred years, and even in fifty, if God continues to bless their efforts?
-The means now in operation to spread the Gospel, in a short time will effect wonders not yet conceived of, in reference to a preparation for the introduction of the seventh Chiliad of the world.
-The Lord hasten it in his time, the time to cleanse the sanctuary, the time to give to the saints the kingdom, the great jubilee, the Sabbath of creation, the victory of Christ, the time to bind Satan a thousand years, the renewal of the paradistical state, the glory of Messiah's kingdom on earth, which will afford undescribed happiness and assurance for a thousand years.
+Then fly thee to the lsles of the Atlantic sca, There wave thy wand of love-ye slaves, be free!
+Then hasten from that clime, O'tis marcy speaks, O'erwheim the Ottoman power, but save the Greekk nigh, may be expected to be multiplied with the passing years.
+The means now in operation to spread the gospel, in a short time will effect wonders not yet conceived of, in reference to a preparation for the introduction of the seventh Chiliad of the world.
+The Lord hasten it in his time, the time to cleanse the sanctuary, the time to give to the saints the kingdom, the great jubilee, the Sabbath of creation, the victory of Christ, the time to bind Satan ā thousand years, the renewal of the paradisiacal state, the glory of Messiah's kingdom on earth.